Egbert B. Gebstadter

 Egbert B. Gebstadter is a fictional author who appears in the indices (and sometimes in the text) of books by Douglas R. Hofstadter.
 For each Hofstadter book, there is a corresponding Gebstadter book.
 His name is derived from "GEB", the abbreviation for Hofstadter's first book Gödel, Escher, Bach: An Eternal Golden Braid; the letters appear in his last name, permuted in his first name, and permuted again in his initials.

+Hofstadter playfully introduces his alter ego, whose name is an anagram of his own, hidden in the Bibliography of his own works, and he appears in the index, though often with page numbers that go nowhere.

 Overview

 From Gebstadter's brief 1985 biography:

 Having spent the last several years in the Psychology Department of Pakistania University in Wiltington, Pakistania, he has recently joined the faculty of the Computer Science Department of the University of Mishuggan in Tom Treeline, Mishuggan, where he occupies the Rexall Chair in the College of Art, Sciences, and Letters.
 His current research projects in IA (intelligent artifice) are Quest-Essence, Mind-Pattern, Intellect and Studio.
 His focus is on deterministic sequential models of digital emotion.

 The equivalent section of Hofstadter's brief 1985 biography:

 Gebstadter's second book, an anthology co-edited with the Australian philosopher Denial E. Dunnitt entitled The Brain's U: Phantoms and Mirror-Images of Selfless Souls, appears in the bibliography of The Mind's I: Fantasies and Reflections on Self and Soul, edited by Hofstadter and Daniel Dennett.

 Having spent the last several years in the Computer Science Department of Indiana University in Bloomington, Indiana, he has recently joined the faculty of the Psychology Department of the University of Michigan in Ann Arbor, Michigan, where he occupies the Walgreen Chair in the College of Literature, Science and the Arts.
 His current research projects in AI (artificial intelligence) are called Seek-Whence, Letter Spirit, Copycat and Jumbo.
 His focus is on stochastic parallel models of analogical thought.

 Most of Gebstadter's books are published by Acidic Books, a fictional publisher in Perth, Australia; which corresponds to Hofstadter's publisher Basic Books of New York.

+First appearance

-Gebstadter's first book is described in GEB as follows:
+Gebstadter's first book is first introduced in GEB in one of the dialogs in GEB by the Crab, who recalls its title, and describes it as "filled with strange dialogues about many things...and heaven knows what else".